 Design, of any kind, has always been a passion with me.
-I started doing small graphic design jobs while I was still in school, later spending over seven years as a freelance graphic designer before moving to web.
+I started doing paid graphic design work while still in school, later spending over seven years as a freelance Graphic Designer before moving to Web Design.

 I've always been involved in some sort of design, even making little forays into interior, architectural and furniture design.

-Use Sketch, InVision and Axure to create wireframes and prototypes.
-Use Illustrator, Photoshop and InDesign to create posters, brochures, business cards and other print collateral.
+Use Illustrator, Photoshop and InDesign to create posters, brochures and other print collateral.

-Use effective SEO tactics to get my clients’ websites to the top of the first page in Google.
+Use effective SEO tactics to get client websites to the top of the first page in Google.